sarsamurmu/reboost/docs/plugin-api.md

 Executes when Reboost starts up.
 You can start your services, add server functionality, or do the initial setup in this function.

-The first argument of this function is an object with the following properties -
+The first parameter of this function is an object with the following properties -
 - `config` - The configuration object passed when starting Reboost.
 - `proxyServer` - The [`Koa`](https://koajs.com/) app instance used by the Reboost's proxy server.
 - `contentServer` - The [`Koa`](https://koajs.com/) app instance used by the Reboost's content server.